ChainSafe/lodestar/packages/lodestar/README.md

 `cd packages/lodestar-cli`

 Terminal 1:
-`bin/lodestar dev -r` - It will run beacon node and 8 validators with all the default settings.
+`bin/lodestar dev -r -c 8` - It will run beacon node and 8 validators with all the default settings.
 State will be written to .tmp/state.ssz

 Terminal 2:
 `bin/lodestar dev --bootnodes "/ip4/127.0.0.1/tcp/30306" --multiaddrs "/ip4/127.0.0.1/tcp/30307" -v 0 -r` - Will connect to bootnode (node 1 default multiaddrs) and won't start validators.